TAPMI-Max Planck Winter School on Boosting Informed Decisions

 Application

-Applying for the Winter School is possible between September 15 and October 31, 2024.
+Applying for the Winter School is possible between September 30th and November 30th.
+However, the first set of applications shall be reviewed by November 15.

 Financial Assistance & Further Questions